Funding: One Name, Several Meanings

 “Hey, intern researcher, would you like to write a funding research log?”

-Yeon Jin-guk, who got scolded on his first day of work for confusing "cloud" with "crowd" (How on earth did you end up becoming a research intern?Will he actually be able to carry out the mission successfully?
+Yeon Jin-guk, who got scolded on his first day of work for confusing "cloud" with "crowd" (How on earth did you end up becoming a research intern?Will he be able to carry out the mission successfully?

 Here begins Yeon Jin-guk’s Funding Exploration Journal.